Monster: Dragon Quest

-Mortamor, the Big Bad of Dragon Quest VI, most definitely counts.
-Unlike the other Dragon Quest villains, Mortamor doesn't simply want to destroy/conquer the world.
-No, he wants to completely and utterly destroy the very concept of hope.
+- Dragon Quest VI: Mortamor, unlike the other villains, doesn't simply want to destroy/conquer the world; he wants to completely and utterly destroy the very concept of hope.
 To this end, he effectively turns his own world, which he rules, into a giant concentration camp where his subjects are routinely abused, manipulated, tortured, and slaughtered like animals.
 Those few who manage to resist his soul-crushing ways are instead shipped off to a special prison where they are starved, tortured, and ultimately executed hundreds at a time.
-One sample act to show how he goes about destroying the spirits of people is manipulating an entire town to kill each other over a treasure chest he planted in an elderly woman's house.
+One sample act to show how he goes about destroying the spirits of people is manipulating a town to kill each other over a treasure chest he planted in an elderly woman's house.
 Possibly the worst part is that Mortamor wasn't satisfied even after the slaughter.
 No, instead, he rewinds time to right before the massacre and starts the whole thing over again.
 The people of Greedmore, until the party's intervention, have been unknowingly trapped in an endless cycle of deceit, death, and rebirth, all because Mortamor loves watching his subjects suffer.